ricardorei/MT-Marathon-Tutorial-2024/README.md

 Welcome to the MT-Marathon tutorial on combining Tower and EuroLLM with MBR Decoding (a powerful decoding strategy that finds the best translation among several candidates).

+## Learning objectives

+The main objective of this tutorial is to teach participants how to run inference with an LLM (using [vllm](https://github.com/vllm-project/vllm)) and how to perform MBR (using [mbrs](https://github.com/naist-nlp/mbrs)).
+In the tutorial, we will be using EuroLLM, which is practical for these experiments due to its small size.
+After completing the tutorial, you should be able to:
+1) Run inference on any LLM supported in VLLM (which includes practically any open-source LLM):
+  - After learning how to use VLLM for EuroLLM, you can easily adapt the code to run any other LLM like [Tower](https://huggingface.co/Unbabel/TowerInstruct-13B-v0.1), [Llama 3.1](meta-llama/Meta-Llama-3.1-8B-Instruct), etc
+2) Generate several candidates from a single prompt:
+  - This skill extends beyond translation.
+Once you're comfortable generating multiple candidates with VLLM, you can easily start building RLHF (Reinforcement Learning from Human Feedback) pipelines.
+3) Combine candidate translations using MBR:
+  - In machine translation, MBR is one of the most studied techniques for selecting the best candidate translation among several generations.
+By the end of the tutorial, you should be able to apply MBR on top of any of your models and potentially adapt it to other tasks.

 ## Install

 To run this tutorial we only need a couple of libraries installed: [transformers](https://github.com/huggingface/transformers), [vllm](https://github.com/vllm-project/vllm), [mbrs](https://github.com/naist-nlp/mbrs)